Ani Kasten - Host Potter

 sam.chung@asu.edu

-Visit Maggie's webshop
+Visit Sam’s webshop

 Connee Mayeron, Shafer, MN

 After 50 years of working with clay, my appreciation of the visual stories that nature presents is a constant conversation in my work.
 As an artist, I love the journey of discovery.
 In the world of ceramics, we are using clay that comes from the earth, and is then formed into a work of art.
 Food or flowers will most likely have a relationship with functional pots, and I enjoy the idea of that specific relationship.
 I strive for integrity and spontaneity with each piece, and the clay is the conduit for my unconscious conversation.
-My relationship with clay is ever changing, and this is what always keeps me excited and engaged as an artist.
+My relationship with clay is ever changing, and this is what always keeps me excited and engaged as an artist

 connee@mayeroncowles.com